LilianaRomeroM/cebd1160_project_template/README.md

 Using this information as a base, we could identify if these factors have relevance in the progression of the disease (if they are predictors), and from there establish mitigation methods on them in an early way.

-As a result of the analyses carried out (Lasso method, with add.
-Ridge) I find that the model as a whole does not accurately predict the progression of the disease, however it indicates that we should focus our attention on a fundamental factor (body mass index).
+As a result of the analyses carried out (Lasso method) I find that the model as a whole does not accurately predict the progression of the disease, however it indicates that we should focus our attention on a fundamental factor (body mass index).
 It is also likely that by using a more complex (non-linear) method, a better prediction will be obtained.

 ### Introduction